 Exams and Tests

 Your health care provider will take your medical history and do a physical exam.
-Your provider will press on the area where the ribs meet the breastbone.
+The area where the ribs meet the breastbone is checked.
 If this area is tender and sore, costochondritis is the most likely cause of your chest pain.

 A chest x-ray may be done if your symptoms are severe or do not improve with treatment.